MapsPeople/docs/collections/_product/index.md

 Real-time integrations are characterised by displaying data “live” on the map (< 1 min delay), for example a live-updating position from a shuttle bus service in an airport.
 The data is not saved for long-term storage, only briefly cached to ensure delivery to the apps.

 Booking integrations are characterised by data flowing in and out of MapsIndoors (read/write).
-Room bookings can happen directly from MapsIndoors and/or be displayed on the MapsIndoors map.
-For example is it possible to call a room ID and change the color of the corresponding room’s polygon to e.g. visualise whether it is vacant or not based on a calendar integration.
+Room bookings can happen directly through your app built with MapsIndoors, and you can display the booking status of a meeting room directly on the map, i.e. whether it is vacant or not.

 ## Indoor Positioning System